 You’ll need to have your blood checked regularly to monitor the hormone levels.
 It can sometimes take months to find the right dose of thyroxine for you.
 But once the right dose is found, there shouldn’t be any side effects, because they are simply replacing normal thyroid hormones.

 It’s important to remember to take your tablets every day.
 It can help to take them at the same time every day so you get into a routine.

-We've got more general information about radiotherapy, surgery and radioactive iodine treatment.
+We have more general information about radiotherapy, surgery and radioactive iodine treatment.
 This information is written for people of all ages, not just young adults with thyroid cancer.

-You can see more info about:
+We have more info about:

-If you're looking for information about thyroid cancer in people of all ages, please see our broader thyroid cancer information.
+If you're looking for information about thyroid cancer in people of all ages, please see our thyroid cancer information.